Lesson 0: Setup — Posture, Breath, and Your First Sound

 Before notes, posture.
 Before posture, breath.

 Most squeaks start in the shoulders.
-Five minutes spent setting up the body now saves weeks of correcting habits later.
-This lesson is short on notes — one note, in fact — and long on the parts of playing that decide whether that note will be clear or wobbly.
-For deeper photos and demonstrations of any section below, see holding the recorder and your first sound.
+Five minutes of setup now saves weeks of correcting habits later.
+For photos and demonstrations, see holding the recorder and your first sound.

 Posture